peteroupc/peteroupc.github.io/graphics.md

 Primitives per frame:

-- The ability to display more than 20,000 3-D primitives at a time is not within the spirit of this challenge, even for higher screen resolutions.
+- The ability to display more than 20,000 triangles at a time is not within the spirit of this challenge, even for higher screen resolutions.
 Most 3-D video games before 2000 displayed well fewer than that, but there may be exceptions, such as arcade games for the Sega Model 3.

 Frame rate:

 - No particular frame rate is required.
 Modern games implementing this specification can choose to target a frame rate typical of today, such as 30, 40, or 60 frames per second.
 Game consoles for TVs were designed for the TV's usual refresh rate (nearly 60 frames per second for NTSC and 50 for PAL).[^43] _Doom_ (1993) operated at 35 frames per second but could not be run at that rate (under default settings) by typical PCs of the time.[^42]

-- For comfort reasons, a minimum frame rate may be required for games written for virtual-reality headsets.
-But such games are outside the scope of this specification.
+- For comfort reasons, a minimum frame rate may be required for video games written for virtual-reality headsets.
+But such games were rare before 2000, and are outside the scope of this specification.

 Music and sound: